MCP setupIncluded on every plan

 Your IDE already has one AI.
 MegaLens makes it sharper.

 MegaLens is the specialist layer.
-Your host IDE stays the final judge.
+Your IDE stays the final judge.

 Can save you thousands in review costs